-The Hyundai i30 kicked off the brand’s big European push, and it became the first car produced at the firm’s European factory at Nosovice, Czech Republic, in November 2008.
-Critics recognised the improvement it represented for Hyundai and the car earned four-star road test recognition from this magazine.
+The Hyundai i30 kicked off the Korean brand’s big European push, and it became the first car produced at the firm’s European factory at Nosovice, Czech Republic, in November 2008.

 Critics recognised the big improvement it represented for Hyundai.
 It was a fine car.
 It was affordable, convincing and utterly credible.
 Prophetically, we said it was a wake-up call to Europe’s slumbering mainstream, and we weren’t wrong about that.